NinjaSpect/ninjaspect-site/README.md

 ## Structure

 Different elements of the main site is stored as separate html files in `public/elements/`.
+This is to have cleaner code.

 These elements are rendered through `render.js` in `public/js/`.